 Woman Repeatedly Abused in East Grand Forks Rehab Facility

 At Douglas Place Treatment Center, an addiction recovery facility in East Grand Forks, MN, investigators uncovered that a staff member engaged in sexual contact with one of the facility’s patients, contrary to both state law and the facility’s own policies.
 Douglas Place has been operating under a conditional license since 2015 due to dozens of previous state rule violations.

-According to the report, the staff member entered the patient’s room on two different occasions, May 9th and May 13th.
+According to a Minnesota State report, the staff member entered the patient’s room on two different occasions, May 9th and May 13th.
 Both instances occurring between the hours of 4 to 6 A.M. while the staff member was pretending to be doing routine room checks.
 During the first incident the staff member hugged the patient, grabbed her buttocks, and left before other staff members could catch him in the room.
 During the second encounter the staff member asked the patient if she wanted to “see and kiss” his genitalia.
 The patient then performed oral sex on the staff member.
 Video evidence outside of the room shows that in both incidents the staff member was in the room about 3 minutes.
 The staff member also attempted to persuade the patient to meet outside the treatment facility, but the patient never did so.